-On November 4, 2021, the Board and its committees determined, by majority vote at their respective public, agendized meetings, the following factual findings: (1) that the Governor's proclaimed state of emergency was in place at the time of the meeting, and (2) that the San José City Council passed a resolution advising continued social distancing in City facilities.
-These factual findings allowed the Board and its committees to meet virtually for the next 30 days, from the date of the November 4, 2021 public, agendized meeting.
+On December 17, 2021, the Board and its committees determined, by majority vote at their respective public, agendized special meetings, the following factual findings: (1) that the Governor's proclaimed state of emergency was in place at the time of the meeting, and (2) that the San José City Council passed a resolution advising continued social distancing in City facilities.
+These factual findings allowed the Board and its committees to meet virtually for the next 30 days, from the date of the December 17, 2021 public, agendized meeting.